Showing posts with label Marty Hardison. Show all posts

 Doubled in length in one day!

-Rather than skeletonizing, week old caterpillars eat more leaf but not the midrib.
+Rather than skeletonizing, week-old caterpillars eat more leaf but not the midrib.

 Just like Instagram, I'm experiencing upside down posting with Blogger. 🤷🏽